 In one instance, Omi miswords one of his attempted references so badly that none of the other characters can figure out what he was actually trying to say.

-In Family Guy Brian once took Frank Sinatra, Jr. out club hopping, where his attempts to flirt with one vapid young woman fall completely flat because she doesn't recognize any of the names Sinatra keeps dropping.
-Brian has intervene and stop the increasingly frustrated Sinatra from backhanding the girl.
+Brian once took Frank Sinatra, Jr. out club hopping, where his attempts to flirt with one vapid young woman fall completely flat because she doesn't recognize any of the names Sinatra keeps dropping.
+Brian has to intervene and stop the increasingly frustrated Sinatra from backhanding the girl.

-Brian himself had this happen when he attempted to hit on another vapid girl, mentioning that he's an author.
-It falls flat as the girl appears to have no idea what books are, leading Brian to resorts to explaining it's like an iPad made out of paper.
+Brian himself has this happen when he attempts to hit on another vapid girl, mentioning that he's an author.
+It falls flat as the girl appears to have no idea what books are, leading Brian to resort to explaining that it's like the Internet made out of a tree.

-In The Simpsons 2011 episode; when Cheech and Chong are making a reunion tour — ironic considering The Simpsons ran throughout the 90s, but Comic Book Time may apply:
+In a 2011 The Simpsons episode, when Cheech and Chong are making a reunion tour — ironic considering The Simpsons ran throughout the '90s, but Comic Book Time may apply:

 Bart: Who the hell are Cheech and Chong?
 Homer: Cheech and Chong were the Beavis and Butt-Head of their day!
 Bart: Who are Beavis and Butt-Head?